Espacio Solo: Artistic Programs, Awards and Experimentation projects

 In addition, Colección SOLO supports various international art fairs with acquisition prizes.
 In 2023, Sandra Vasquez de la Horra's artwork title La liberación del mito" won at the ARCO Fair.
 At Untitled Miami in 2022, Alba Triana and Pablo Benzo artists won SOLO's Acquisition Awards.
 In 2022, Richard Burton won the Urbanity award, followed by Hugo Alonso in 2023.

 Promoting dialogue and experimentation in contemporary art, Colección Solo actively engages in projects and academic conferences.
 One of these artistic experimentation initiatives is Ulyss3s project, which fosters collaborations between artificial intelligence and artists from various disciplines.
 The project 's debut work was the triptych ‘Persistencia de la Narración’.

 SOLO Independencia

 Colección Solo is housed at Espacio Solo, a museum located in Puerta de Alcalá, Madrid.
 The architectural design of Espacio Solo was designed and by the spanish architecture office estudioHerreros (Juan Herreros+Jens Richter), an architect awarded by the Madrid College of Architects (COAM) Prize in 2018 for his work on the museum building.
 The museum was built in a relevant building in the city of Madrid called the Millenium building, in the Plaza de la Independencia, popularly known as Puerta de Alcalá.

 SOLO CSV

-In 2025, SOLO opens a new space for contemporary art and culture in a former printing house on Cuesta de San Vincente street in Madrid.
-The space will house different projects promoted by the organisation over 4,500 m2.
-The space has been designed by the Estudio Herreros architecture firm.
+In 2025, SOLO opens a new space for contemporary art and culture in a former printing house on Cuesta de San Vicente street in Madrid.
+Since June 2025, the center has been gradually opening, inaugurating the different projects hosted by the organization across more than 4,500 m².
+The spaces are being opened and activated according to the exhibitions program.
+The facilities have been designed by the architecture firm Estudio Herreros.
+In March 2026, it hosts an exhibition by the artist Paul McCarthy.